JordonXue/Dimensionality-Reduction-Part-1/README.md

 If we remain data high-dimensional in our machine learning task, problems of the curse of dimensionality can occur.

 ## Curse of dimensionality
 Bellman first introduced the concept of the curse of dimensionality and pointed out that various phenomenon that occurs within high-dimensional space does not exist in low-dimensional settings.
-Due to the higher number of dimension model gets sparse.
+Due to the higher number of dimension, the model gets sparse.
 Higher dimensional space causes a problem in clustering (becomes very difficult to separate one cluster of data from another), search space also increases, and the complexity of the model increases.
 Below are several ways of the curse of high dimensionality.

 1) Redundant or irrelevant features degrade the performance.